Lkruitwagen/dagster-k8s-demo/README.md

 8. copy `helm-template.yaml` to `helm.yaml` and add your postgresql instance private ip address, your database name, and user code container address.
 9. deploy this helm chart to your cluster with `helm upgrade --install dagster dagster/dagster -f helm.yaml`
 10. use `kubectl port-forward <webserved-pod-name> 8080:80` to inspect your orchestration and deploy the schedule
-11. watch the dad jokes roll in, chuckling in disgust
+11. watch the dad jokes roll in, chuckle in disgust